 An IUD may lower your risk of pregnancy, but the risk of STIs remains the same.

-This means it’s never been more important to talk with your partner(s) about your current STI status and their status, and continue to get tested regularly.
+This means it’s never been more important to talk with your partners about STI status and to get tested regularly.

 What are the risks of using an IUD?